google/syzkaller/docs/linux_kernel_reporting_bugs.md

 1. Understand the bug and develop a patch with a fix if possible.
 Optionally develop a proof-of-concept exploit.
 2. Notify `security@kernel.org`:
-    * Describe vulnerability details, include the proposed patch and the exploit.
+    * Describe vulnerability details, include the proposed patch and optionally the exploit.
     * Ask for 7 days of embargo.
     * Work on the patch together with the `security@kernel.org` members.
 3. Notify `linux-distros@vs.openwall.org`:
-    * Describe vulnerability details, include the proposed patch and the exploit.
+    * Describe vulnerability details, include the proposed patch and optionally the exploit.
     * Ask them to assign a CVE number.
     * Ask for 7 days of embargo.
 4. Wait 7 days for linux distros to apply the patch.